Even as efforts to tackle climate change intensify, BP is exploring for new drilling opportunities around the world.

 Many people might have heard of ‘extreme energy’ reserves like the Canadian ‘tar sands’, where BP operates the Sunrise project.
 It’s linked to a major tar sands refinery that then sends oil out across North America through a network of highly controversial pipelines.
 But it doesn’t stop there.

 BP holds two of the four offshore leases to drill in the Great Australian Bight which, although it put plans to drill there on hold in 2016, it says remains a prospect.
-Newly revealed documents show up to 750km of coastline could be at risk from an oil spill, and BP even claimed in an environmental plan that clean-up activity after a spill could be a ‘welcome boost for local economies’.
-BP has also recently been given the green light for its deep sea drilling ambitions off the coast of Nova Scotia, where it has already had a spill.
+Evidence shows that up to 750km of coastline could be at risk from an oil spill, and BP even claimed in an environmental plan that clean-up activity after a spill could be a ‘welcome boost for local economies’.

 In the Brazilian Amazon, BP, along with Total and Petrobras, holds licences in the Foz do Amazonas region, but exploration plans have been delayed by the discovery of a unique coral reef.